dtr-org/unit-e-experiments/README.md

-In order to run the simulations, you must copy the file `settings.py.example` as `settings.py` and adapt the listed paths to make possible finding some Python packages available in the Unit-E repository.
+In order to run the simulations, you must copy the file `settings.py.example` as `settings.py` and adapt the listed paths to make possible finding some Python packages available in the Unit-e repository.